serenedsouza/The-Sparks-Foundation/README.md

-All the tasks completed during this internship are shared in this repository!
+All the tasks completed during my internship at the Sparks Foundation are shared in this repository!